DEMO: NEW ACTION1 PLATFORM WITH MACOS SUPPORT

 Action1 Deployer - step 2

-• Additionally, exclude computers from the list that shouldn’t be connected to Action1 Cloud.
+• Additionally, you can select Exclude computers from the list and specify those that shouldn’t be connected to Action1 Cloud.

 Action1 Deployer - step 3